Oracle-Efficient Online Learning and Auction Design: Contextual Online Learning: Learning with Side Information

 \end{definition}

-The next two lemmas, whose proofs appears in Appendices~\ref{app:contexts-admissible} and \ref{app:contexts-implementable}, shows that if a matrix is admissible and implementable, then its extension with respect to a separator is also admissible and implementable in the contextual setting.
+The next two lemmas, whose proofs appear in Appendices~\ref{app:contexts-admissible} and \ref{app:contexts-implementable}, show that if a matrix is admissible and implementable for $(\X,\Y,f)$, then its contextual extension with respect to a separator is admissible and implementable for $(\X_c,\Y_c,f_c)$.